Coffey County, Kansas Extinct Towns

 Patmos 1890-1902

 Pottawatomie 1882-1906 Pottawatomie was surveyed in the spring of 1858 by Orson Kent, but it was never platted.
 George W. Fletcher and Harmon Hozier erected houses there, but the town didn’t grow.
-However, it still existed in 1910, though it post office had closed.
+However, it still existed in 1910, though the post office had closed.
 At that time, it received its mail by rural route from Westphalia in Anderson County.
 It was located on the east line of the county, about 15 miles northeast of Burlington and six miles northwest of Westphalia.

 Section 1882-1894